danieltoader/lamp-vagrant/README.md

 # LAMP for Vagrant
 Complete Vagrant LAMP setup for development environment.
 Start developing in less than 5 minutes.
-Development stack is based on Debian 10 (Buster) with Apache 2.4, PHP 7.4 and MySQL 5.7.
+Development stack is based on Debian 11 (BullsEye) with Apache 2.4, PHP 7.4 and MySQL 5.7.
 Composer is available for easy package management.

 ##### Table of Contents